mangapress/documentation/guides/contributing.md

 ### Providing i18l support

 Finally, the biggest area that help is needed in is multi-language support.
-Currently, Manga+Press has a Spanish-language version but I am not a native Spanish speaker, and I'm relying on Google translate
+Currently, Manga+Press has a Spanish-language version but I am not a native Spanish speaker, and I'm relying on Google Translate, which probably isn't a good idea.
+Any help from the community would be greatly appreciated!